 If you want to stay on top, pay attention to trends in tourism.
 Luckily, there is a lot of research on tourism around the world published every day.
-Tourism has grown from 50 million international travellers in 1950, to well over 1 billion travellers in 2013.
+Tourism has grown from 50 million international travelers in 1950 to well over 1 billion travelers in 2013.
 By 2030, this number is expected to reach 1.8 billion.

 Factors like a large growing middle class, a decrease in travel barriers (such as flights costs), and our constant connection to the web, are attributing to this growth.
 There is also a lot of research into the value people place on paying for experiences.
 People are spending more on holidays and entertainment, and less on clothes and food – a good thing for a tour operator!

 Staycations are not a fad but an increasing long-term trend.
 People are drawn to the idea of less planning, less distance, less stress.
 Google Trends shows that searches for “staycation” were up 10% year over year from 2011-2014.
 With the rise of travelers staying close to home, there’s a big opportunity to market your tourism business locally.